-Well, if you’re coming to Edinburgh in August you probably know that it’s the time of Edinburgh Festival (which includes many Festivals; the most famous of those are Edinburgh Fringe Festival and Edinburgh International Festival).
+Well, if you’re coming to Edinburgh in August you probably know that it’s the time of Edinburgh Festivals (the most famous are Edinburgh Fringe Festival and Edinburgh International Festival).

 And Edinburgh will be really crowded! (you might even have difficulties walking on the streets because of so many people!
 Of course, I’m a bit exaggerating, but generally, it’s true).
 So here are things you need to know before coming to Edinburgh Festivals!

-Well, I’m probably gonna write a separate post about finding accommodation during Edinburgh Festival. (because this topic definitely requires a separate post!).
-It’s still 4 months before the Festival but 89% of properties on Booking.com are already fully booked.
+It’s still 4 months before the festivals but 89% of properties in Edinburgh are already fully booked.
 So you need to book a hotel at least in January if you want to get a nice price and a hotel in a good location.

 There are plenty of other options e.g. flat share & short term university accommodation rentals.
 So if you want to stay on budget, it makes sense to check Gumtree for some good deals.

-The prices for flights rocket almost as much as the hotel prices.
+The prices for flights skyrocket almost as much as the hotel prices.
 It’s especially true about Ryanair, Easyjet, and other budget airlines, so try to buy tickets as soon as you decided to attend the festivals.
+Check the best deals on Skyscanner now.

 – Be ready to pay 20-35% more for your meals